 Vegetable Sandwich: Did you know that more and more restaurants are starting to serve vegetable sandwiches?
 If all veg isn’t your thing, many also have tofu sandwiches with fried or grilled tofu.
 You can also find a range of cucumber and cheese, avocado, bean sprout, and even bell pepper sandwiches at many restaurants.

-St. Louis Vegan and Vegetarian Food Options at Local Restaurants
+St. Louis Vegan and Vegetarian Food

 Bean Burritos: Simple, but delicious, the bean burrito is a vastly underrated vegetarian staple.
 Bean Burritos can be purchased literally anywhere Mexican food can be found, and often for an extremely low price.
 Adding cheese is usually somewhere around the 50 cent mark, and many restaurants offer you the choice of corn or flour tortillas.
 Some also offer bean tacos, or a variety of options such as black bean or brown bean burritos.